-There are frequent sandstorms in spring, and that makes September and October, when all considered, the best time to visit Beijing.
-Brief introduction to the four seasons in Beijing will help you have a better understanding about the climate and practical tips for traveling in different time of the year.
+A brief introduction to the four seasons in Beijing helps you have a better understanding about Beijing climate and practical tips on traveling during different time of a year.

-To visit Beijing in spring (early April till end of May) you need to bring lightweight clothing: long-sleeved shirts or T-shirts, plus one or two jackets and sweaters.
-It is warm, windy and dry but temperature varies sharply between the day and the night.
+To visit the city in spring from early April till the end of May, you need to bring lightweight clothing: long-sleeved shirts or T-shirts, plus one or two jackets and sweaters.
+The climate is warm, windy and dry, but temperatures vary sharply between the day and the night.
 Dress warmly when going out at night.
 Also guard yourselves against sandstorms with outdoors wind gear.

-Summer (from early June to mid-September) is very hot with abundant rainfall.
+Summer from early June to August is very hot with abundant rainfall.
 This calls for light clothes as the temperature in July and August ranges between 30 C (86 F) and 40 C (104 F).
 Short and heavy rainstorms may come suddenly in the afternoon on sunny days.
 Even weather experts can get caught unawares by showers.
-Remember to pack a raincoat or umbrella just in case.
+Pay close attention to the weather forecast and remember to pack a raincoat or umbrella just in case.

-The short but beautiful autumn (from mid-September to the end of October) is all time travel favorite.
-Autumn in Beijing enjoys mild temperature and plenty of sunshine.
+The short but beautiful autumn from mid-September to the end of October is all time travel favorite.
+Autumn features mild temperature and plenty of sunshine.
 The flaming maple scene on the Fragrant Hills and the Badaling Great Wall can be a delight to behold.
 Long-sleeved shirts and thin coats are adequate for autumn.
 From late October onwards, the temperature comes down sharply, so warm clothing is a must.

-Beijing has a cold, dry and long winter from early November to the next March.
-The chilly days have no let up despite sunny days.
-The average temperature in December, January and February below 0 C (32 F).
+A cold, dry and long winter lasts from early November to the next March.
+The average temperature in December, January, and February may fall below 0 C (32 F).
+Visitors from tropical countries may find Beijing weather extremely inhospitable.
 Be sure to wear wool sweaters and thick down coats for winter.
-Visitors from tropical countries may find Beijing's weather extremely inhospitable.
-Winter sport enthusiasts will enjoy the snow scene on the Western Hills and combat the chill by skating in Shichahai.
-Chinese Spring Festival can be celebrated either in January or February.
-The traditional community activities in the city are quite an experience for someone arriving from outside the country.
+Winter sport enthusiasts could enjoy the snow scene on the Western Hills, skate in Shichahai, or have fun in some ski resorts in Beijing.
+Chinese New Year is celebrated in either January or February.
+The traditional community activities are quite an experience for visitors from outside the country.